 When a truck crash occurs, the clock begins ticking to preserve and protect important evidence that can reveal a lot about how and why the crash happened, including whether the truck driver was driving distracted.
 It is especially important in truck cases for the victim or the victim’s family to retain an attorney as soon as possible.
 Only an experienced attorney will know how protect your rights and preserve this crucial evidence.

-The attorneys at Rinehardt Law Firm have years of experience representing victims of truck crashes throughout Ohio.
+The attorneys at Rinehardt Injury Attorneys have years of experience representing victims of truck crashes throughout Ohio.